-The 78-acre Garden is located in a high fire-hazard zone with homes up-canyon and on one primary roadway.
-The new wildfire protection plan was developed as part of a revised permit approved by the county for the Garden to add approximately 20,000 square feet of research, education and administration buildings.
+The 78-acre Garden is located in a high-fire-hazard zone with homes up-canyon and on one primary roadway.
+The new wildfire protection plan was developed as part of a revised permit approved by the County of Santa Barbara for the Garden to add approximately 20,000 square feet of research, education, and administration buildings.

-“The canyon will be safer as a result of the Garden’s building project than it was without it,” said Mike Huff, Dudek’s wildfire protection planning practice manager and the plan’s author.
-Huff worked with the Garden, county personnel and local fire officials in developing the plan.
+“The canyon will be safer as a result of the Garden’s building project than it was without it,” said Mike Huff, Dudek’s Urban Forestry practice manager and the plan’s author.
+Huff worked with the Garden, County personnel, and local fire officials in developing the plan.

-Should conditions prevent an evacuation, on-site designated shelters will be built to highly ignition-resistant standards and equipped with special ember-resistant vents, customized air handling systems, interior sprinklers, communication upgrades and wider fuel modification zones.
+Should conditions prevent an evacuation, the wildfire protection plan outlines that on-site designated shelters will be built to highly ignition-resistant standards and equipped with special ember-resistant vents, customized air handling systems, interior sprinklers, communication upgrades and wider fuel modification zones.